-Overall Economic or Ecological Contribution to the Recovery of the Gulf Coast: This project would contribute to workforce development and job creation to the Gulf Coast Region through the PRCC Workforce Academy, which would provide workforce training to students in emerging hydrographic technologies.
+Overall Economic or Ecological Contribution to the Recovery of the Gulf Coast: This project would contribute to workforce development and job creation to the Gulf Coast Region through workforce training for students in emerging hydrographic technologies.

 Eligibility and Statutory Requirements: This project is located in the Gulf Coast Region as defined by 31 C.F.R. § 34.2.
 This project qualifies as an eligible activity for Oil Spill Impact Component funding through 31 C.F.R. § 34.201 (d) - workforce development and job creation, and 33 U.S.C. §1321(t)(1)(B)(i)(IV) of the RESTORE Act.
-This activity would be implemented by the Pearl River Community College.
+This activity would be implemented by the National Oceans Applications Research Center.
 The primary purpose of the project is to ensure a seamless career development pathway for hydrographic technicians.